opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 Other operations have also been included for mobile applications:
+* list(name): returns all Mobile applications with the given name.
 * show(applicationId): returns the mobile application for the given id.
 * metricNames(applicationId): returns the metrics and their value names for the given mobile application.
 * metricNames(applicationId, name): returns the metrics and their value names for the given mobile application, where the value names match the given name.